ajchili/sync/README.md

 1. Check to see if Java is downloaded
 	* The easiest way to do this is to go to the [Java Download Page](https://www.java.com/en/download/) and download the latest version.
 After downloading the latest version, run the installer.
 This will either install, update, or notify  you that Java is installed.
 2. Download [sync](https://www.github.com/ajchili/sync/releases)
-	* The latest version can be found in the link above
+	* The latest stable version can be found in the link above
+	* The latest development version can be obtained through the repository itself
 3. Run sync
 	* Server setup
 		* It is recommended to specify the amount of ram that the application can use _(it is recommended to use a minimum of 2 Gigabytes of ram and a multi-core cpu)_